 With Carry On Cruising, we are six-deep in the Carry On series.
 That’s roughly 20% of the way through.
 Nevertheless, we’re recycling the “band of misfits” plot for the fourth time.

 Captain Crowther (Sid James) has been captain of the Happy Wanderer cruise ship for ten years.
 He’s hoping to move on to a large transatlantic ship, but this voyage he discovers several of his key crew members have been replaced with five newcomers.
 He’s worried they will botch things up, thus preventing him from getting the appointment to the new cruise ship.
 They do bungle things, but by the end of the movie they’ve learned how to work together.
-That’s pretty much the same setup as Sergeant, Teacher, and Constable.
+That’s pretty much the same setup as Carry On Sergeant, Carry On Teacher, and Constable.

 I am not surprised that these movies are formulaic; I am a little surprised that screenwriter Norman Hudis has gone back to the same well so many times.
 That said, this time – the fourth one – is the best of the lot.

 One nice thing about this movie is it is less about how awful everyone is and more about funny situations.
 Captain Crowther is a little grumpy, but he’s more Lou Grant than William Bligh.
 It’s a lovable, good-hearted sort of grumpy.
 Kenneth Williams’s Marjoribanks has a touch of the arrogant ignoramus about him, but the character isn’t the self-absorbed prick Williams has been playing.
 Doctor Binn is not neurotic, he’s merely besotted and as smooth as oak bark.